Integrating ethical, societal and environmental issues into algorithm design courses: Other dimensions and concepts to broaden the discussion

 \section{Other dimensions and concepts to broaden the discussion}

 After listing the stakeholders with the students, the discussions can be raised through different frameworks, trying to embrace the global panel of potential impacts: A classification of Environmental effects based on \citep{Horner_2016} is first analysed in Section~\ref{sec:environnement}.
 This opens to classification on AI risks from \citep{AIRiskMIT} or other conceptual works which are illustrated on some issues like human agency, transparency or unsafe use in Section~\ref{sec:classification}.
 Then data collection is discussed in Section~\ref{sec:donnees}.
 These discussions lead to a reflection on how to present an ethic perspective in technical courses together with some contents for teaching in Section~\ref{sec:balancing}.
+Finally Section~\ref{sec:massifResponsabilite} discusses the ethics of technology in the 20th century, with a particular focus on digital technology.